Guide to selective sorting in businesses and communities

 Smart recycling.

-Voussert offers sustainable products.
+Voussert offers durable products.

-Quality and solidity:
+Quality and durability:

 Recyclable: